 Consortium conducts a standards-based, comprehensive review of the candidate program.
 Evidence considered includes: candidate program documentation (eg: application, self-study report, third party comments); site visit report; and any additional requested, relevant, or otherwise submitted information.

-The decision for accreditation action is based upon the determination of the sufficiency of a program’s adherence to the Consortium’s standards.
+The decision for accreditation action is based upon the determination of the program's compliance with the Consortium’s accreditation standards.

 Consortium accreditation review process consists of six major steps:

-- Applicant submits a Notice of Intent to Apply via the NNPRFTC website (opens communication between the applicant and the NNPRFTC).
+- Applicant submits a completd and signed Notice of Intent to Apply form via the NNPRFTC website (opens communication between the applicant and the NNPRFTC and confirms eligibility).

-- Applicant conducts self study and submits self study report (within six months of submitting application); NNPRFTC’s Accreditation Committee reviews and accepts self study as complete; balance of the remaining $10,000 accreditation fee must be paid prior to site visit.
+- Applicant conducts self study and submits self study report (within approximately six months of submitting application); NNPRFTC’s Accreditation Commission reviews and accepts self study as complete; balance of the remaining accreditation fee must be paid prior to site visit.

-- NNPRFTC Accreditation Committee considers relevant documentation and makes a recommendation to the NNPRFTC Board, which considers the recommendation and renders a decision on the accreditation action.
+- NNPRFTC Accreditation Commission considers relevant findings and documentation and renders a decision regarding accreditation action.

-- Applicant is informed of the NNPRFTC Board’s decision within one week; decision is posted on Consortium website.
+- Applicant is informed of the Accreditation Commission’s decision within one week; decision is posted on Consortium website.

 NNPRFTC Seal of Approval: